seanpm2001/GitHub_Organization_Info/VolumeSize/README.md

 V126 - Can still fit on a single Blu-Ray Disc `250 GB`

+V133 - Can no longer fit on a 12 cm  `900 MB` CD-ROM without modification

+V139 - Now over 1.0 gigabytes in size

 Any version: Can still fit on a single HDD `up to 16 TB`

 Any version: Is able to fit on a Solid State Drive larger than `10 GB`